 Moisturize daily.
 You deserve it.

 It is crucial that you moisturize your skin daily with natural, non-irritating products.
-When combined with gentle exfoliating, applying a natural moisturizer to the affected areas will help reduce inflammation and replenish hydration, leaving your skin oh-so-soft and dewy instead of rough and flaky.
+When combined with gentle exfoliating, applying a natural moisturizer to the affected areas will help reduce inflammation and replenish hydration, leaving your skin oh-so-soft and dewy.

 Use a humidifier.